Skip to main content

 Coflex surgery is proven to be a faster procedure than spinal fusion.
 This means patients don’t have to spend weeks in the hospital after the surgery.
 It also has fewer blood loss complications during the procedure.
 Compared to spinal fusion, Coflex lumbar surgery also offers speedier recovery.

 According to one study, Coflex interlaminar-interspinous implant offers long-term pain relief in most patients.
-However, the follow-up for lower back or leg pain starts after 2 to 5 years
+However, the follow-up of the lower back or leg pain starts after 2 to 5 years.

 However, many patients have reported continued pain after having the Coflex lumbar implant.
 Some other risks include numbness or tingling sensations in arms and legs, infections, wound drainage, and spinous process fractures.
 Therefore, your doctor will only opt for the Coflex lumbar interlaminar device after running a detailed diagnosis of your condition.